-I live about 25 minutes from a grocery store and I love being able to use frozen veggies for everything I can–they’re picked at the peak of freshness, so they are super healthy and easy to cook.
+I live about 25 minutes from a grocery store and I love being able to use frozen veggies for everything I can–they’re picked at the peak of freshness, so rest assured you’re not compromising your health when using frozen vegetables.

-- Brussel Sprouts Mixed with some onions and mushrooms, this is a meal in itself, or the perfect side dish!
+- Brussel Sprouts: Mixed with some onions and mushrooms, this is a meal in itself, or the perfect healthy side dish!

 What is an air fryer?